veeweeherman/testdeploy/README.md

 [Getting Started with Node.js on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-the-app)

-Again, if you want to fork my [repo on GitHub](https://github.com/veeweeherman/testdeploy)  feel free :)
+Again, if you want to fork this repo, feel free :)